It’s important to make Excel spreadsheets accessible to everyone, even if you're using them internally.

 Who does this affect?

 - Anju is blind and uses a screen reader.
-She is using a budgeting spreadsheet that doesn’t have proper column headings.
-She doesn’t know if the amounts are expenses or not so she doesn’t know if the total is correct.
+She's using a budgeting spreadsheet that does not have proper column headings.
+Because of this she cannot tell if the amounts are expenses or not so she does not know if the total is correct.

 - Greg is colour blind.
-He is looking at a pie chart that only uses colour to separate data, but he can’t tell the different parts of the chart apart.
+He is looking at a pie chart that only uses colour to separate data, he cannot tell the different parts of the chart apart.

 - Rowan’s colleague sent them an excel spreadsheet with 12 tabs.
 None of the sheet tabs are labeled so they have to go through each sheet individually to find what they’re looking for.